 Lightweight text editors can make small edits easy and fast.
+Visual Studio Code is a recent favorite.
 Notepad++ is always a winner on Windows.
 Atom is a newer, cross-platform editor developed by GitHub that’s gaining popularity.
 Of course, UNIX platforms typically provide vim or emacs.

 If this series is for you, then install an IDE, set up a virtual environment, and let’s roll!
 The next posts will each introduce a popular Python test framework.Each post should be used as an introduction for getting started or as a quick reference.
 Please refer to official framework documentation for full details – it would be imprudent for this blog to unnecessarily duplicate information.